Get

 Can CBD Oil Be Beneficial to Cats?

-Yes, CBD oil can be beneficial to cats.
+While there are some early studies and promising reports, there is still not enough scientific evidence to confirm the benefits of CBD oil for cats or to determine a safe and effective therapeutic dose.
+Research is ongoing, but for now, most of what we know comes from anecdotal experiences and studies in other species.
 CBD oil has the potential to help cats with ailments that people experience, such as stress, anxiety, and pain from inflammation.
 However, it is important to know that CBD oil is not a cure for illnesses or physical pains.
-CBD oil should not replace medical treatments from a vet.
-Instead, CBD oil should be used to provide comfort and reduce stress for your cat.
+CBD oil should not replace medical treatments from a vet, but may provide additional benefits.

 divider cats oct 2024